These non-Muslims from Pakistan make us proud to be Pakistani

 Renowned dancer Emmy Minwala was introduced as a dancer by M.J.
 Rana in Sabiha-Santosh starrer Sohni (1955).
 The film had lilting music by Feroze Nizami.
 Later, Emmy dances became the necessary ingredients of many Pakistani Films and she along with other dancers including Rakshi, Neelo, and Panna dominated the Pakistani film scene for nearly 2 decades.

-This list was compiled by Pakistani American Junaid Zuberi on Facebook.
+This list was originally compiled by Pakistani-American, Junaid Zuberi on Facebook.